GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_Stakeholder](../../stereotypes.md#SAF_Stakeholder)

 An individual, team, or organization (or classes thereof) with interests in, or concerns relative to, a system.
 It may be involved in any life cycle phase of the System.
 The Stakeholder represents a class or kind of Stakeholders.
-Stakeholders also have a certain Involvement: Stakeholder involvement captures the influence of a project specific Stakeholder on the System.
+Stakeholders have a certain involvement: Stakeholder Involvement captures the influence of a project specific Stakeholder on the System.
 Stakeholder Involvement is characterized by
 * Contact Person
 * Kind of involvement
 * Life Cycle Phases involved
 * Relevance decision if and up to which degree Stakeholder is considered
-* Rationale for decision if Stakeholder is not considered
+* Rationale for decision when Stakeholder is not considered
 ## Triggering Event
 realized by Metaclass Event

 ## User
 Representation for a human in the Logical Domain, outside the SOI scope, interacting with the SOI.
-NOTE: This seems to be highly redundant with definition "Role".
+Note: This seems to be highly redundant with definition of "Role".
 # Association Concepts
 ## AGTsupportingCLM
 0..* [Argument](#Argument) AGTsupportingCLM 1..* [Claim](#Claim)